-Planted in spring 2013: Canada wild rye, big bluestem, little bluestem, Eastern gamagrass, switchgrass, indiangrass, Illinois bundleflower, purple prairie clover, Maximillion sunflower, partridge pea, indian blanket, clasping coneflower, sideoats grama, black-eyed Susan, Texas cupgrass, pitcher sage, plains coreopsis, obedient plant, cut-leaf daisy and plains bristlegrass.

-Phase 2 construction

-The newly excavated Phase 2 sites will be planted with wetland and grassland species already proven at the Lower Chain of Wetlands.
-These can survive wet or dry conditions and extreme seeded at Cell A temperatures of this environment while providing food and cover attractive to wildlife.
-Corps of Engineers ecologists planted 31 aquatics in the Lower Chain, including submersed, emergent and floatingleaved varieties.
-The grassland collar around each pond will be planted with prairie species, similar to those already seeded at Cell A.
+List of native grassland species seeded at Wetland Cell A Planted in spring 2013: Canada wild rye, big bluestem, little bluestem, Eastern gamagrass, switchgrass, indiangrass, Illinois bundleflower, purple prairie clover, Maximillion sunflower, partridge pea, indian blanket, clasping coneflower, sideoats grama, black-eyed Susan, Texas cupgrass, pitcher sage, plains coreopsis, obedient plant, cut-leaf daisy and plains bristlegrass.
+Phase 2 plant propagatation plans The newly excavated Phase 2 sites will be planted with wetland and grassland species, native to North Texas, already proven at the Lower Chain of Wetlands.
+These can survive wet or dry conditions and the extreme temperatures of this environment while providing food and cover attractive to wildlife.
+Plant selection will mirror the 31 aquatic species that Corps of Engineers ecologists planted in the Lower Chain, including submersed, emergent and floating-leaved varieties.
+This particularly diverse plant selection creates higher value habitat than existed here before and is a far richer ecosystem than the willow-cattail wetland typical in North Texas.

-South Lamar Street

 Upper Chain of Wetlands Phases 1 and 2

-Mitigation

-Loss of about 200 acres of woody plants in construction at the Lower Chain of Wetlands and the Upper Chain of Wetlands is being mitigated through the planting of quality habitat trees, bushes and vines on about 1,179 acres.
+Mitigation Loss of about 200 acres of woody plants in construction at the Upper and Lower Chains of Wetlands is being mitigated through the planting of quality habitat trees, bushes and vines on about 1,179 acres nearby.
 This fulfills requirements under the National Environmental Policy Act and is part of the Corps of Engineers' environmental stewardship mission.

-The big picture

-The Dallas Floodway Extension Project was authorized by Congress to build wetlands, new levees, enhance existing levees and provide recreational opportunities (31 miles of trails) along the Trinity River from the Santa Fe Trestle Trail/DART Bridge to I--20.
+The big picture The Dallas Floodway Extension Project was authorized by Congress to build wetlands, new levees, enhance existing levees and provide recreational opportunities (31 miles of trails) along the Trinity River from the Santa Fe Trestle Trail/DART Bridge to I-20.
 This area suffered property damage during 1989 and 1990 floods.
-This Corps of Engineers project,

-Lamar Levee Trinity River Cadillac Heights Levee 1th Street DALLAS FLOODWAY EXTENSION UPPER CHAIN OF WETLANDS PHASE 1 AND PHASE 2 TRINITY RIVER NORMAL FLOW RINITY RIVER FLOOD CONDITIONS FLO WETLAND CELL NORMAL FLOW WETLAND CELL FLOOD CONDITI EXISTING LEVEES CENTRAL WASTE WATER TREATMENT PLANT LEVEE EXISTING DALLAS FLOODWAY LEVEES PROPOSED LEVEES CADILLAC HEIGHTS LEVEE TOE CADILLAC HEIGHTS LEVEE BASELINE LAMAR LEVEE BASELINE LAMAR LEVEE CROWN Central Wastewater LAMAR LEVEE TOE UPPER CHAIN OF WETLANDS CEL Treatment Plant 2012 CONTRACT PHASE 1 FUTURE CONTRACT PHASE 2 in partnership with the city of Dallas, is designed to reduce risk to structures southeast of downtown.
-It also reduces flood risk to a second Corps project area - the Dallas Floodway Project - just upstream, providing an additional benefit to even more structures.
-The Lower Chain of Wetlands is already reducing the flood elevation in the Dallas Floodway by one foot, lowering flood risk to life and property for Dallas citizens.
+This Corps of Engineers project, in partnership with the city of Dallas, is designed to reduce risk to structures southeast of downtown.
+It also reduces flood risk to a second Corps project area - the Dallas Floodway Project - just upstream.
+The Lower Chain of Wetlands lowers the flood elevation in the Dallas Floodway by two feet, lowering flood risk to life and property for Dallas citizens.
+The Upper Chain will reduce it another two feet.
 The city and the federal government share the cost.

-Dallas Floodway Extension Project (wetlands) information

-www.swf.usace.army.mil/Missions/WaterSustainment/DallasFloodwayExtension.aspx U.S. Corps of Engineers Fort Worth District contact: Jim Frisinger, james.c.frisinger@usace.army.mil 817-901-9644
+Dallas Floodway Extension Project (wetlands) information www.swf.usace.army.mil/Missions/WaterSustainment/DallasFloodwayExtension.aspx U.S. Corps of Engineers Fort Worth District contact: Jim Frisinger, james.c.frisinger@usace.army.mil 817-901-9644